billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Zhixian-Li.md

+February 13th - February 20th, 2022

+Issues: Due to the difficulty of getting SwiftUI running for all team members including me.
+As a team, we should be discussing an alternative base for our code to start.
+Currently we are looking at Flutter and hope that it will be a much easier location to work together.
+Since we are switching language, all of our previous work needs to be reviewed and changed to the language we are going to use.

+Activity Report

+Download Flutter - shared code base - N/A \
+15 minutes \
+I have started downloading Flutter as the current language is difficult as a starter in programming to begin with.
+I will be ready for the upcoming week to actually begin with something. \
+February 19th, 2023 at 10:30PM moved to N/A

+Signed by \
+_Zhixian Li \
+Jiahao Wang \
+Bill Liu_

 February 6th - February 12th, 2022

 Issues: Swift installation on windows is kind of a hassle.
 Have to move to Mac in order to begin with Swift.